 Ken Dragoon will be joining the Council’s Power Planning Division as senior resource analyst in November.
 He is filling the position held by Jeff King, who is retiring at the end of the year.

-Twenty-three locally developed plans that will guide efforts to mitigate the impacts of hydropower dams on fish and wildlife in Columbia River tributaries and parts of the mainstem river were adopted today by the Northwest Power and Conservation Council.
-The
+Twenty-five locally developed plans that will guide efforts to mitigate the impacts of hydropower dams on fish and wildlife in Columbia River tributaries and parts of the mainstem river were adopted today by Council.